Bitcoin exchange boss going down for washing ransomware cash

 Coin.mx chap is headed for the slammer

-A Florida ex-school board member has pled guilty to making a false statement in relation to the running of an illegal bitcoin exchange.
+Florida ex-school board member Michael Murgio has pled guilty to making a false statement in relation to the running of an illegal bitcoin exchange.

-The FBI says Anthony Murgio and Yuri Lebedev ran Coin.mx as an unlicensed currency exchange, cloaking transactions including facilitating ransomware payouts as "collectable memorabilia" and dubbing the business the "Collectables Club."
+The FBI says his son Anthony Murgio, along with Yuri Lebedev, ran Coin.mx as an unlicensed currency exchange, cloaking transactions including facilitating ransomware payouts as "collectable memorabilia" and dubbing the business the "Collectables Club."

 Coin.mx was owned by Israeli Gery Shalon, a man linked to a huge hacking operation that compromised the likes of JPMorgan Chase along with the personal data of more than 100 million people.

 The Department of Justice says the pair paid US$150,000 to gain board of directors seats on the HOPE Credit Union.